Article written by

 Strains That Take the Longest to Grow

-Sativa and sativa-dominant hybrids often take the longest to grow, usually taking between 12 and 16 weeks to reach maturity.
+Sativa and sativa-dominant hybrids often take the longest to grow, usually taking 12-16 weeks to reach maturity.
 Cannabis strains that can take a long time to grow include:

 - Neville’s Haze